-But trouble also followed the temperamental Brown.
-For much of his adult life, he's been dogged by accusations of assault.
-In 1968, he was accused of his throwing his then-girlfriend off a second-story balcony.
+But trouble has also followed the temperamental Brown.
+In 1968, he was accused of throwing his then-girlfriend off a second-story balcony.
 The following year, he managed to escape charges that alleged he assaulted another man following a traffic accident.

 More recently, in 1999, Brown was convicted of smashing the window of his wife's car.
 After refusing to attend counseling, Brown served a six-month jail sentence in 2002.

 Brown served as executive adviser to the Browns from 2005 to 2010, and later was named special adviser to his old club.
 In 2016, he was honored with a statue outside Cleveland's FirstEnergy Stadium.